laidav/hubfx/packages/hubfx/README.md

 1. Consider submitting property on Form Group?

+1. is it reliable that controlRef can be independently scoped from what the control/data actaully are?

+  - the scopedEffects timeout can help with this maybe

 ### Other Items
 1. Documentation

   - one way in one way out rule

+1. and a idle timeout for scopedEffects

 1. Better api